Multicultural families in South Korea: Children of international marriage immigrants

 First, there are children of international marriage immigrants.
-Those are a children who one of their parents have Korean nationality and another parent have foreign nationality.
+These are children with one of their parents having Korean nationality and another parent having foreign nationality.
 Second, there are children of foreign worker's families.
 Immigrant worker bring their children over Korea or birth their children in Korea.
 Most of them have their own country's nationality, live in Korea as foreign.
 They cannot receive support based on Multicultural families supporting policy.
 It is a service for multicultural family to adapt to Korea and to support economical self-reliance.
 But the number of them has been increased and some of them acquired Korea nationality.
 Third, children of North Korean refugee family called 'saeteomin' as a defector.
 They acquire Korea nationality through naturalization.
 They have cultural problem because South Korea and North Korea have been formed different culture after the division of Korea into north and south.